hannahweber244/python-directory-starter/README.md

   - [How to use it](#how-to-use-it)

 ## Overview
-directory-starter is a little Tool to setup the [cookie cutter data science project structure](https://drivendata.github.io/cookiecutter-data-science/) within a few seconds.
-In this version it also creates basic packaging files (e.g. `MANIFEST.in`, `setup.cfg`).
+`directory-starter` enables you to start coding immediately, without wasting your time by creating project files and folders first.

+In this version 4 types of directory structures can be initialized: `minimal`, `medium` and `large` (which refer directly to the structure proposed in the [Cookie Cutter Data Science Template](https://drivendata.github.io/cookiecutter-data-science/)) and `packaging`, which creates basic files to distribute your application as a python package.

 The following structure is created when using the tool:
 ```